How to detect an identity thief

 This type of fraud can be executed in person, verbally, or electronically and can be familial (attempted by a family member) or external (attempted by an unknown party).

-Electronic channels are the most common paths for identity theft, and fraudsters can use several different methods to steal a victim’s credentials, such as phishing or malware.
+While electronic channels are the most common paths for identity theft, fraudsters can use several different methods to steal a victim's credentials.
+Identity theft generally falls into one of two categories:

 2. High-tech methods: Once identity thieves have the information they need, they may log in to a client's account to gain additional data, intercept verification codes, redirect devices, initiate withdrawals, change account details, and more.